Outimed404/Cybersecurity-Training-and-Resources/Courses/DefensiveSecurity/DevSecOps/SecureSoftwareDevelopment/README.md

 IaC

-# Shifting Left in DevSecOps
+## Task 4: Shifting Left in DevSecOps

 Shifting left in the context of DevOps refers to the practice of bringing tasks and processes that traditionally occur later in the development cycle to earlier stages.
 This approach emphasizes proactive measures to identify and address issues before they escalate into larger problems.